Student. 21. University of Chicago. Studying mathematics & physics.

 I thought: "Perhaps Adelma is the city where you arrive dying and where each finds again the people he has known.
 This means I, too, am dead."
 And I also thought: "This means the beyond is not happy."

-I write and do math, and by god I'll keep trying to do so.
+I write and do a little math, and I'll keep trying to do so.
 Seriously, drop me a line.